 Nevertheless, a strong limitation of these machines is that they can only produce circular cylindrical shapes for the panels; a special geometrical optimisation has been therefore developed to best fit the cylindrical panels to the original architectural shape.
 Eventually, Sunglass, the contractor that provided the glass panels for the building, was able to modify one of its bending ovens so that it could produce glass panels with two different bending radii.
 This additional degree of freedom allowed a better matching of the original design shape.

-Both products show excellent chemical compatibility to the SentryGlas® inter layer which is an important aspect as there is a direct contact.
+Both products show excellent chemical compatibility with the SentryGlas® interlayer which is an important aspect as there is direct contact.
 Multiple tests were undertaken to assess the effectiveness and longevity of interlayer/sealant combinations, in order to give architects and laminators an idea of the best combination for specific applications.
 No less than 16 one- and two-part sealants from Dow Corning have been tested.
-And it is these test results give the engineers the facts they need upon which to base their laminate/sealant combination decisions.
+And it is these test results that give the engineers the facts they need upon which to base their laminate/sealant combination decisions.